runuponquill/clientpfp/README.md

-# Clientsided Discord PFP Changer
+# ClientPfp
-Changes your Discord profile picture on the client (which means that you can use `.gifs` and animated files.)
+Changes your Discord profile picture on your client.

 *Should apply to all avatar elements.*